 There are many great things about my backpack.
-It has the best harness I’ve ever used, it’s easy to secure, and its 50 litre size means that I’m never tempted to pack more stuff than I can easily carry.
+It has the best harness I’ve ever used, it’s easy to secure, and its 50 litre size means I’m never tempted to pack more stuff than I can easily carry.

-Or, at least, that’s what I’ve been telling myself ever since I bought it a little over three years ago.
-I’ve been on the road continually for around 18 months now, though, and despite my best efforts that little bit of extra space I’d always had in my backpack had magically disappeared.
+Or, at least, that’s what I’ve been telling myself, ever since I bought it a little over three years ago.
+I’ve been on the road continually for around 18 months now, though, and despite my best efforts the little bit of extra space I’d always had in my backpack had magically disappeared.
 Over the course of a year and half, the occasional extra t-shirt here or book there had left my pack bulging and zips straining.
 It was time to either throw a bunch of stuff out, or find an inventive way to fit a little more gear into the same space.

 When throwing a few things out didn’t make as much difference as I’d hoped, I opted for plan B instead.

-I’d hoped that the semi-rigid sides of the cubes would let me pack items together more tightly than the ‘roll things up and stuff them into gaps’ approach I’d used in the past, but that didn’t really seem to happen.
-While everything fitted neatly into my bag, the fixed size and shapes of the cubes led to more wasted space than I’d expected.
+I’d hoped the semi-rigid sides of the cubes would let me pack items together more tightly than the ‘roll things up and stuff them into gaps’ approach I’d used in the past, but it didn’t really seem to happen.
+While everything fitted neatly into my bag, the fixed size and shapes of the cubes led to more wasted space than expected.
 Overall, I didn’t seem to gain any room whatsoever by using the three cubes.

 Where they were useful, however, was on a subsequent two-month road trip through New Zealand.
 Being able to separate my gear into cubes for ‘every day’ and ‘now and then’ made it super-easy to just take what I needed when checking in to a hostel, then pack it back up and throw it in the boot/trunk when leaving again.
 I had plenty of jealous comments from Dustin and Lauren as they wrestled their backpacks in and out of the car every day.